Stacey-bee/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File Holberton.h includes prototypes of all my functions and the prototype of the function _putchar.
 File 0-memset.c has a function that fills memory with a constant byte.
 File 1-memcpy.c has a function that copies memory area.
+FIle 2-strchr.c has a function that locates a character in a string.